Alex-J-Lopez/Alex-J-Lopez.github.io/README.md

 # Alex-J-Lopez.github.io
-This github repo holds the active code for my personal website.
+This branch holds the second and now obsolete version of my website